Devika-es/GAN-text-to-image-synthesis/README.md

 Key Features & Methodology:
 Data Processing:
 Used a celebrity facial attributes dataset (CelebA or similar) containing structured descriptions of facial features.
 Cleaned and tokenized the text descriptions using NLP techniques (TF-IDF, word embeddings).

 NLP Model for Feature Extraction:
 Converted textual descriptions into vector representations using word embeddings (Word2Vec, GloVe, or BERT).
 Mapped text features to corresponding facial attributes.

 GAN-based Image Generation:
 Implemented Conditional GANs (cGANs) or StackGAN for controlled image synthesis.
 Trained the generator to synthesize realistic facial images conditioned on the extracted text embeddings.
 Used a discriminator to evaluate the realism of generated images and improve training quality.

 Model Evaluation & Optimization:

-Used FID (Fréchet Inception Distance) and Inception Score to assess the quality of generated images.

 Tuned hyperparameters and improved image sharpness using progressive growing GAN techniques.

 Results & Impact:
-Successfully generated high-resolution facial images that matched the given textual descriptions.
+was not successfull generated high-resolution facial images that matched the given textual descriptions. because of memory constraints

-Improved the model’s accuracy in capturing facial attributes by refining text embeddings and GAN architecture.

-Demonstrated the potential of text-to-image synthesis in applications like creative design, virtual avatars, and AI-generated media content.